nypublicradio/unettest/docs/blog/unettest.md

 But as I guessed and checked, NGINX's behavior became stranger and stranger.

-First I will take a moment to note, my development process was not user-friendly.
+And so it wasn't exactly seven-and-a-half million years to guess and to see my answer, but it sure felt like it.
+My development process was not user-friendly.
 There was a high cost to check each guess.
 I had to:

 + Commit a change